-- If you are interested in becoming a Safety Person, contact NASHA and we will be happy to recommend how you can learn the information needed.
+- If you want to become a Safety Person, contact NASHA, and we will be happy to recommend how you can learn the information needed.

 Q: What financial support is available to families?

 - Hockey is for everyone.
-No child should be denied the opportunity to play hockey due to a difficult financial situation, however not every situation can be addressed.
+No child should be denied the opportunity to play hockey due to a difficult financial situation; however, not every problem can be addressed.

 - If you need financial assistance, there are programs available that can help subsidize the cost of your child’s minor hockey registration and equipment:

-- KidSport Canada is a national not-for-profit organization dedicated to providing children across Canada with opportunities to play sports of all kinds.
+- KidSport Canada is a national not-for-profit organization that provides children across Canada with opportunities to play sports.
 You can apply for financial assistance through your local KidSport chapter, which you can find on the KidSport Canada website.

-Q: How are younger players prepared for the transition to hockey with body-checking?
+Q: How are younger players prepared to transition to hockey with body-checking?

 - All teams playing in a Contact Game must be insured for Contact Hockey.

-- Although there is all kinds of online information NASHA believes getting live lessons through a Hockey School is vital to playing contact hockey.
+- Although there are all kinds of online information, NASHA believes getting live lessons through a Hockey School is vital to playing contact hockey.